danielakbank/danielakbank/README.md

 ### Hi there 👋

-My name is Daniel, I have been working on mobile app development for five years now, while stil studying on getting my master in Data science and Artificial intelligence at the University of Hull.
-Had my own projects, coded mostly in Java using android studio and Dart Using Flutter.
-But I have learned alot, both at school and while working on the app development.
-I believe that my work ethic, attention to detail, and willingness to learn new skills complement each other exceptionally well.
-Futhermore, my ability to work independently without supervision has been instrumental in developing these skills.
+I'm Daniel, a mobile app developer with five years of experience building projects in Java with Android Studio and Dart with Flutter.
+Currently, I'm pursuing a master’s degree in Data Science and Artificial Intelligence at the University of Hull, where I’m expanding my technical expertise and learning the latest advancements in these fields.

+Through my hands-on projects and studies, I've developed a solid work ethic, a keen eye for detail, and a continuous drive to learn and improve.
+My ability to work independently has been key to deepening my skill set and successfully managing projects end-to-end.

+Feel free to explore my repositories, and let’s connect if you’d like to collaborate or discuss ideas in app development, data science, or AI!

 [![My Skills](https://skillicons.dev/icons?i=java,python,dart,html,css,flutter)](https://skillicons.dev)